-2. Antidoping regulation
+2. Antidoping policy

-The procedures provided by the Antidoping Policy of the International Olympic Committee will be followed and enforced.
-Accordingly all players are required to submit themselves to the antidoping test on request.
-If a player takes substances that might result in a positive result when tested, he (or she) is required to hand in the respective prescription or doctor's certificate in a sealed envelope on registration.
+The procedures provided by the antidoping policy of the International Olympic Committee will be followed and enforced.
+Players are required to submit themselves to the antidoping test on request.
+If any player takes substances that might result positively when tested she is required to hand in the respective prescription or doctor's certificate in a sealed envelope on registration.
 This envelope will be opened only if the player concerned is drawn for the antidoping test.
-Otherwise, at the end of the Championships, the sealed envelope may be collected from the organizers or may be destroyed unopened.
-Refusal to subject to the test or non-appearance will attract automatic penalties according to the IOC Policy.
+Otherwise at the end of the Championships the sealed envelope may be collected from the organizers or may be destroyed unopened.
+Refusal to subject to the test or non-appearance will attract penalties decreed by the IOC Policy.

-L CHANGES TO REGULATIONS
+L. CHANGES TO REGULATIONS

-These Rules and Regulations may be amended and augmented at the discretion of the E.B.L. if circumstances so warrant so as to ensure the smooth efficient and enjoyable running of the Championships.
+These Rules and Regulations may be amended and augmented at the discretion of the E.B.L. if circumstances so warrant so as to ensure the smooth efficient and enjoyable running of the Championship.